tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 #### Version 19

-*
-Fixes APAR PI97742 Create Collective step incorrectly encodes userPassword with linefeed added at the end.
+* Fixes APAR PI97742Create Collective step incorrectly encodes userPassword with linefeed added at the end.

-####
-Version 18
+#### Version 18

-* Fixes APAR PI94186 Install Server Archive step expecting bin directory and unzip not preserving file permissions.
+* Fixes APAR PI94186Install Server Archive step expecting bin directory and unzip not preserving file permissions.

 #### Version 17

 * Updated plugin documentation to describe output properties created by Start Server and Stop Server steps.
 * Fixes problem where output properties were not being set correctly when starting/stopping servers via the collective controller.
-* RFE 100414 Added the context sensitive help for plugin step named Install or Update Application with Server XML.
+* RFE 100414Added the context sensitive help for plugin step named Install or Update Application with Server XML.
-* Fixes APAR PI88752 Stream the Liberty process output to the output files for the associated plugin steps.
+* Fixes APAR PI88752Stream the Liberty process output to the output files for the associated plugin steps.

 #### Version 16